Head of Technology,

 Professional Interests and Background

 Ben serves a broad array of needs that support both day-to-day operations and the long-term strategic plans for the museum, including the management of many technical assets.
-The most prominent are the Online Collections, the web mapping application, Species Mapper, and the Museum website, all for which he built, co-designed, and currently administers.
+The most prominent are the Online Collections, Data Publishing Platform, and the Museum website, all for which he built, co-designed, and currently administers.

 In 2013, Ben began working at the Museum of Natural Sciences as Collections Data Curator and GIS Manager.
-In this role, he developed and established the collections data workflow that begins with digitization of primary sources and ends with the data backend for the collections website and the eight published Darwin Core compliant data sets.
-Currently, he is the senior technical project manager and lead developer for strategic technological initiatives, including all web-related museum resources.
-Ben is also the Collections Manager of Meteorites supporting the Curator of Meteorites, Rachel Smith, with the management of both the physical and digital collections.
+In this role, he developed and established the collections data workflow that begins with the digitization of primary sources and ends with the data back end for the collections website and the eight published Darwin Core compliant data sets.
+In 2015, his professional roles at the Museum broadened to include project manager and lead developer for strategic technological initiatives, including all web-related museum resources.
+Currently, most of Ben's work resides within Research & Collections as Collections Data Curator, Collections Manager of Mineralogy, and support associate to the Museum's Mineralogy Collection.

 In 2005, Ben earned his Bachelor of Science degree in Geosciences from the University of Arizona, with an emphasis in Mineralogy and Planetary Sciences.
+During his time as an undergraduate, Ben worked in Bob Downs' Mineralogy and Crystallography Research Group as a technician on the American Mineralogist Crystal Structure Database and Rruff projects.
 In graduate school at the University of Tennessee, he studied imaging analysis and Carbonaceous Chondrites, the most primitive class of meteorites that date back to the dawn of our solar system.
 After earning his Master of Science degree, he began working at the Carbon Dioxide Information Analysis Center and ORNL DAAC at Oak Ridge National Laboratory (ORNL), where he developed web applications and curated meteorological and ecological data for the AmeriFlux and Fluxnet projects.
 After ORNL, Ben spent a couple years honing a diverse set of technical skills in the private sector before arriving at the North Carolina Museum of Natural Sciences in 2013.

-His professional interests include the advancement of scientific research through the use technology, exploring the role of technology in museums, and, most importantly, turning ideas into realities through technology.
+Underpinning all of Ben's work is a focus on the advancement of scientific research through the use technology, an exploration of the role of technology in museums, and, most importantly, finding ways to turn ideas into realities through technology.
 In practice, he spends a great deal of his time developing new ways to increase efficiency, productivity, and ultimately open up new educational opportunities and scientific discoveries through the use of technology.